Dartmouth-Data-Analytics-Core/RNA-seq-Data-Analysis-Workshop-2023/Day-1/03-FASTQ-files_&_basic-QC.md

 multiqc .
 ```

-Copy to report to your LOCAL MACHINE in a new folder and open in a web-broswer:
+Copy to report to your LOCAL MACHINE in a new folder and open in a web-browser:
 ```bash
 # make a directory and go into it (ON YOUR LOCAL MACHINE)
 mkdir rnaseq_wrksp/